Integration

 Is OTEL Collector a built-in LoadStrike sink?

 Yes.
-The public docs describe OTEL Collector as a built-in reporting sink for eligible plans and explain the OTLP-over-HTTP export path.
+The docs describe OTEL Collector as a built-in reporting sink for Business and Enterprise and explain the OTLP-over-HTTP export path.

-Does the public site include an OTEL Collector template?
+Does the site include an OTEL Collector template?

 Yes.
-The public downloads include a ready-to-edit OTEL Collector JSON template plus the shared observability asset guide.
+The downloads include a ready-to-edit OTEL Collector JSON template plus the shared observability asset guide.

 What should I read after this page?